-Economics is a study of choices – it studies how individuals, firms and governments faced with certain constraints and incentives make choices to achieve their desired objectives and how these choices then impact individuals, industries and economies of entire countries.
+Economics is a study of choices – it studies how individuals, companies and governments faced with certain constraints and incentives make choices to achieve their goals and how others are impacted by these choices.

 WHY STUDY ECONOMICS?

-Economics is distinguished not so much by the questions it asks, which are often the same questions addressed by other social sciences, but mostly by the methods it uses in answering them – the so called "economic way of thinking."
-While studying economics, students do not learn a set of facts, but rather they acquire skills and master techniques they can later use to answer a variety of questions – from "What causes unemployment?" to "How do people choose their marriage partner?"
-(There has been economic research on these and many other topics.)
+Economics is distinguished not so much by the questions it asks, but by the methods it uses in answering them – the so called "economic way of thinking."
+Economics students at Manchester don’t learn a set of facts, but rather transferrable skills – analytical skills, critical thinking and communication techniques – that are valuable in a wide variety of careers such as business, finance, politics, law and more, as well as for problem-solving in everyday life situations.

 Manchester Econ students experience hands-on learning and research not often found at other institutions.
 In addition to opportunities to present research at professional conferences, they publish the Wabash County Economic Report, a three-year internship using research and applied economics that includes rich experiences on and off campus.
 Projects such as these give you a head start using actual data to come up with effective solutions – the kinds of things employers value most.